Hon-Nakano Station: Platforms

-Adjacent stations

 History

 Hon-Nakano Station was opened as a station of the Koizumi Line operated by Jōshū Railway company on March 12, 1917.
 The Koizumi Line was purchased by Tōbu Railway in 1937.
 The station was moved to its current location on June 1, 1922.

 From March 17, 2012, station numbering was introduced on all Tōbu lines, with Hon-Nakano Station becoming "TI-42".

 Passenger statistics

 In fiscal 2019, the station was used by an average of 963 passengers daily (boarding passengers only).